GG24: Structure, Strategy and Timeline

 This structure represents several important evolutions in our approach:

-• Hybrid Model – Combining Gitcoin-operated and community-operated domains is a good step towards decentralization, while ensuring Gitcoin continues to set the standard and example of domain operations through its OSS domain(s).
+• Hybrid Model – Combining Gitcoin-operated and community-operated domains is a good step towards decentralization.

 • Focused Scope - Moving to a smaller amount of domains allows for better support and higher impact per domain.